weaveworks-guides/weave-net-legacy/mesos-marathon/centos/README.md

 Weave provides a software network that is optimized for visualizing and communicating with apps scattered within Docker containers.
 Using tools and protocols that are familiar to you, Weave provides the network topology that allows you to communicate between containerized apps distributed across multiple networks or hosts more quickly and efficiently.

-This example describes how to setup a Weave Network on a cluster manager, specifically, within the Apache Mesos & Marathon environment.
+This example describes how to setup a Weave Network using a cluster manager, specifically, within the Apache Mesos & Marathon environment.
 For more details on the Apache Mesos and its application manager, Marathon, see the [Apache Mesos Docs](http://mesos.apache.org/documentation/latest/) and the [Marathon Docs](https://mesosphere.github.io/marathon/).

 In particular, read about load-balancing in [Weave Run](/run) and the usage of the [Docker API proxy](http://docs.weave.works/weave/latest_release/proxy.html) with Mesos.